All Episodes

 You want her to understand you.

-Uh, and you know, make sure that you are emotive, uh, and and make sure you you do this, but you want her feelings uh to understand who you are and so forth.
+And, you know, make sure that you are emotive and make sure you do this.

 I will do that.

-You might have the opportunity to take this as a teachable moment yourself, because this woman, whoever she ends up being, is obviously not going to know anything about the program.
+You might have the opportunity to take this as a teachable moment yourself because this woman, whoever she ends up being, is obviously not going to know anything about the program.

 It'd be a great teachable moment, a great opportunity for you to practice your powers of persuasion.